Last Updated on 10th November 2020

 Mortgages for taxi drivers are often far from simple.
 If you’re an employed driver, then finding a mortgage should be straightforward.
-This is because you’re able to present payslips to lenders in order to satisfy their assessments on income.
+This is because you’re able to present payslips to lenders in order to satisfy their income assessments.
 Being a self-employed taxi driver poses problems for this reason alone.
-Trying to prove your income to a lender can be an uphill battle, as there aren’t any payslips to present, just accounts.
+Proving your income to a lender can be a struggle, as there aren’t any payslips to present, just accounts.

 Having a mortgage broker that has the experience of dealing with taxi driver mortgages can be very useful.
 Our specialists secure mortgages for taxi drivers regularly.
 A lot of the success is a result of how well mortgage applications are structured.

 How are mortgages for taxi drivers assessed?

-Lenders will make other assessments, such as your credit and any other outstanding loans you have for example.
+Lenders will make other assessments, such as credit checks and any other outstanding loans you have for example.
 If you have financial arrangements for cars or have had credit issues, this will make getting a mortgage even more difficult.
 Remember, getting a mortgage under these circumstances isn’t impossible.
 Our advisors specialise in ‘hard to place’ mortgages and have secured deals for borrowers who have previously been declined.

 Does the type of mortgage make a difference?